Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: Introduction

-{\bf Our Contribution:} We introduce the notion of {\it (strong) star qua\-si\-con\-ve\-xi\-ty} for solving the question above by proving that both (strongly) quasiconvex and (strongly) quasar-convex functions are (strongly) star quasiconvex, an inclusion which is proper since we show examples of strongly star quasiconvex functions which are neither quasiconvex nor quasar-convex (see Example \ref{4:leaf}).
-Second, we provide four di\-ffe\-rent characterizations for (strongly) star quasiconvex functions; (i) by cha\-rac\-te\-ri\-zing star quasiconvex functions via the star-shapedness of its sublevel sets in Theorem \ref{geo:charac}; (ii) by showing that (strongly) star quasiconvex functions are (strongly) quasiconvex functions along rays starting from its unique minimizer in Theorem \ref{main:rel}; (iii) by finding a stronger property for the continuous case in Corollary \ref{coro:Charact}; and, (iv) by characterizing the behaviour of its gradient in the differentiable case in Proposition \ref{char:diff}.
-Third, several interesting properties for smooth and nonsmooth strongly star quasiconvex functions are derived from the previous ana\-ly\-sis as: quadratic growth, Polyak-$\L$ojasiewicz property, and also $2$-supercoercivity as well as relationships with the proximity operator on star-shaped sets among others.
-Notably, some of these properties are even novel for strong quasar-convexity and/or strong quasiconvexity, too.
-Fourth, we observed that the gradient method and its heavy ball and Nesterov accelerations achieves linear convergence rate, extending the results from \cite{GG,GGK-2017,HLMV,HADR,HSS,LMV} to strongly star quasiconvex functions.
-Sixth, we ensure linear convergence of the proximal point algorithm (PPA henceforth) for strongly star quasiconvex on star-shaped set, extending the results from \cite{BLL,Lara-9} as well as presenting the first (as far as we know) convergence result of PPA on star-shaped sets.
+{\bf Our Contribution:} We introduce the notion of {\it (strong) star qua\-si\-con\-ve\-xi\-ty} for solving the above question by proving that both (strongly) quasiconvex and (strongly) quasar-convex functions are (strongly) star quasiconvex, an inclusion which is proper since we show examples of strongly star quasiconvex functions which are neither quasiconvex nor quasar-convex (see Example \ref{4:leaf}).
+Second, we provide four di\-ffe\-rent characterizations for (strongly) star quasiconvex functions: (i) by cha\-rac\-te\-ri\-zing star quasiconvex functions via the star-shapedness of their sublevel sets in Theorem \ref{geo:charac}; (ii) by showing that (strongly) star quasiconvex functions are (strongly) quasiconvex functions along rays starting from their unique minimizer in Theorem \ref{main:rel}; (iii) by finding a stronger property for the continuous case in Corollary \ref{coro:Charact}; and (iv) by characterizing the behaviour of its gradient in the differentiable case in Proposition \ref{char:diff}.
+In particular, as a consequence of the characterization in the differentiable case, we obtain that strongly star quasiconvex functions coincides with those satisfying the restricted secant inequality property \cite{Yi,ZY}, while star quasiconvex functions are related to variationally coherent functions \cite{ZBoyd} (see also \cite{SS}).
+Third, several interesting properties for smooth and nonsmooth strongly star quasiconvex functions are derived from the previous ana\-ly\-sis as: quadratic growth, the PL property, and also $2$-supercoercivity as well as relationships with the proximity operator on star-shaped sets among others.
+Notably, some of these properties are even novel for strong quasar-convexity and/or strong quasiconvexity.
+Fourth, we revisited the linear convergence results of the heavy ball and Nesterov accelerations.
+Fifth, we ensure linear convergence of the proximal point algorithm (PPA henceforth) for strongly star quasiconvex on star-shaped sets, extending the results in \cite{BLL,Lara-9} from strongly quasar-convex and strongly quasiconvex, respectively, to strongly star quasiconvex functions.
+Furthermore, as far as we know, this is the first convergence result for the PPA on star-shaped sets.
 Finally, we present conclusions and future research lines.